adrienbrunet/adrienbrunet.github.io/_posts/bug-free.md

 The fact is: binary search is quite simple to explain but you have a trillion ways to implement it wrong.

-In particular, with big anough arrays, you can raise exceptions in most implementation. **INTEGER OVERFLOW MAGIC**.
+In particular, with big enough arrays, you can raise exceptions in most poor implementations. **INTEGER OVERFLOW MAGIC**.

-The naive implementation in java given is
+The naive implementation in java given is:

 ```java
 public static int buggyBinarySearch(int[] a, int target) {